Skip to main content

 Tiep loads concept set 12, checks it belongs to the facility, and hydrates the choices before the form is used.

 This matters for lists like medications.
-You do not want a dropdown with thousands of items.
-You want search.
+You do not want a dropdown with thousands of items — you want search.

-How the search index works
+How search works

-When the index is created
+When the mode is decided

-You do not manage the index by hand.
+You do not manage this by hand.

 Multiple coded answers